 Characterizing the optoelectronic properties of nano-materials

-As a physics undergrad, I worked with Dr. Patrick Vora on a variety of projects exploring the optical and electronic properties of low-dimensional materials.
+As a physics undergraduate, I worked with Dr. Patrick Vora on a variety of projects exploring the optical and electronic properties of low-dimensional materials.
 This included studies focused on identifying the stoichiometry, morphology, and charge transfer properties of organic materials for use in biomedical devices; assessing the optical absorption properties of single-walled carbon nanotubes (SWNTs) when coupled with dopamine for use in real-time neurotransmitter sensors; and discovering new 2D materials (e.g. transition metal dichalcogenides, or TMDs) for use in next-generation electronics.

 Keywords/techniques: Raman spectroscopy, cryogenics, microscopy, optical physics